-The Commission also appoints the members of the Investment Advisory Panel.
+The Commission also appoints the members of the Investment Advisory Panel, in a manner consistent with the representation prescribed in the Illinois Prepaid Tuition Act.
 The Panel consists of seven persons (barring temporary vacancies) with expertise in the areas of accounting, actuarial practice, risk management or investment management.
 It provides advice to the Commission on issues related to the Program's financial policies and practices and its investment strategy and asset allocation with the objective of obtaining the best possible return on investments, consistent with the actuarial soundness of the Program.
 The Investment Advisory Panel may also advise on other aspects of the Program.